6 Most Popular DevOps Tools You Must Learn

 Docker is a containerization tool.
 It creates containers that isolate themselves from other containers and servers which have their own software, libraries, and configurations.

 But, why do we need docker?

 For example, if you want to launch four different applications with each having a different version of PHP.
 This cannot be done in a single server as PHP spent allow to have different versions of it on the same server.

-So we use docker where we launch these four different application in the four docker containers in the same server and all these containers are isolated from each other.
+So we use docker where we launch these four different applications in the four docker containers in the same server and all these containers are isolated from each other.

 Docker does not divide the hardware components but virtualizes the operating system.

-You are developing or any tooling software, you can create the REST APIs at each container.
+If you are developing any tooling software, you can create the REST APIs at each container.
 These REST APIs allow communication between different container services.